esl/MongooseIM/doc/open-extensions/muc_light.md

 * All user bare JIDs must be unique
 * At most one owner can be chosen.
 In such case the room creator will become "just" a 'member'.

-After the room is created (but before receiving IQ result), new occupants (including creator) receive <message/> from the room with their affiliations (stanza MUST include only recipient's affiliation) and initial room version. <prev-version /> element MUST NOT be included.
+After the room is created (but before receiving IQ result), new occupants (including creator) receive `<message/>` from the room with their affiliations (stanza MUST include only recipient's affiliation) and initial room version. `<prev-version/>` element MUST NOT be included.

 **Client requests room creation**